-It was this pile-up, with five semi-trucks and three cars, that brought attention to an ongoing problem.
+It was this I-90 crash, with five semi-trucks and three cars in a pile-up, that brought attention to an ongoing problem.

 Reportedly, a semi-truck jackknifed in the westbound lane of I-90.
 Another semi-truck driver lost control while trying to avoid a collision with the first truck, and ended up in the ditch on the opposite shoulder.